viraj96/mbaytas.github.io/research/index.md

     <a href="/research/hotspotizer/">
       <h4 class="media-heading">Hotspotizer</h4>
     </a>
 Hotspotizer allows users without computer programming skills to design, visualize, save and recall sets of custom full-body gestures for the Kinect sensor.
 These gestures are mapped to system-wide keyboard commands which can be used to control any application.
 Hotspotizer is centered around a novel, easy-to-use graphical interface based on cubic voxels.
 It is built as an end-to-end, standalone Windows app intended for lay users.
-A working release of the application and the source code are on GitHub.
+A working release of the application and the source code can be found on GitHub.
   </div>
 </div>